Angry North Korea threatens retaliation, nuclear test expected

 "The new young leadership of North Korea has a very stark choice; they need to take a hard look at their polices, stop the provocative action," U.S. Secretary of State Hillary Clinton said at a news conference in Brazil's capital.

-The Swiss-educated Kim Jong-un, who is in his late 20s, rose to power after the death of his father, Kim Jong-il, last December.
+The Swiss-educated Kim Jong-un, who is in his late 20s, rose to power after his father's death last December.
 The country's propaganda machine has since made much of his physical likeness to his revered grandfather, the first leader and now North Korea's "eternal president".

 But hopes that the young Kim could prove to be a reformer have faded fast.
 In his first public speech on Sunday, the chubby leader made clear that he would stick to the pro-military policies of his father that helped push the country into a devastating famine in the 1990s.